-Within Teamwork Desk you can use your own SMTP server to send emails your Desk account.
+Within Teamwork Desk you can use your own SMTP server to send emails to your Desk account.

 Note: This feature is only available on the Pro plan and above.